Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes: Frozen stars instead of black holes

 with

-Thus, for small $\frac{kT}{1+z}$ it will become invisible.
+being a bounded function.
+Thus, for sufficiently small $\frac{kT}{1+z}$ surface radiation will become invisible.
 Thus, we would need extremely large surface temperatures $T_{surf}\sim z$ to be able to see the surface radiation at large distances.

-On the other hand, in principle the heating by infalling matter could provide sufficient energy to reach such temperatures.
-To decide if this happens, we would need the relation between energy and temperature for the material of the frozen star.\footnote{Moreover, we would also have to assume the validity of the EEP for such extremal redshifts.} We obviously cannot have reliable data for such extremal temperatures, thus, cannot make reliable predictions that something should be visible.
-The mere theoretical possibility of visible surface radiation clearly does not endanger the viability of the theory. \footnote{On the other hand, we have to admit that GR has here an advantage in predictive power: It predicts uniquely that no surface radiation should be visible and would be falsified if we would observe surface radiation from black hole candidates.}
+In principle the heating by infalling matter could provide sufficient energy to reach such temperatures.
+To decide if this happens for a given $z$, we would need a hypothesis about the thermal capacity of the material of the frozen star at extremely large temperatures $T\sim z$.
+To exclude a surface completely, we would need such a hypothesis even for $T\to\infty$.\footnote{Moreover, we would also have to assume the validity of the EEP even for such extremal redshifts.} We obviously cannot have reliable data in this limit.

+To justify the steady state assumption, in \cite{BN3} two characteristic time scales are compared: ``The dynamical timescale of Sgr $A^*$ depends upon the nature of the object.
+Nevertheless, we may expect that it is comparable to the dynamical timescale of the corresponding black hole, $GM/c^3\simeq 20$ s.
+This is supported by the $\sim 10$ min variability observed in the NIR and X-rays, presumed to be associated with material orbiting nearby.
+Both of these are much, much shorter than the estimated age of Sgr $A^*$, $10$ Gyr, making it natural to assume that it has sufficient time to reach steady state.''
+So they conclude that ``even surfaces with extraordinary redshifts ($z \lesssim 10^{15}$) will have reached steady state''.

+But even for Sgr $A^*$ with mass $M = 4.5 \pm 0.4 \cdot 10^6 M_\odot$ this argument does not give a steady state even for the minimal surface redshift $z \gtrsim 10^{23} M_\odot/M$ given in \cite{NieuwenhuizenBH}.
+Thus, the minimal surface redshift which is, because of cosmological upper limits for $\Upsilon$, required, is already large enough to make it impossible to apply the steady state assumption.

 In a similar way it seems extremely unlikely that the impact of infalling matter leads to observable effects.
 In principle, an ideal point-like elastic infalling body would bounce back from the surface of a frozen star \cite{Logunov1}, \cite{VlasovBH}.
 But this idealization fails already for comets falling on the Earth.
 For the frozen stars, it follows from \eqref{radiation} that even a minor scattering away from the vertical direction is sufficient to prevent even an ideal elastic body to reach infinity.
-Thus, even if, because of energy conservation, an infalling body has enough energy to go back to infinity, it seems extremely unlikely that this leads to observable effects different from those predicted by GR.
+Thus, even if, because of energy conservation, an infalling ideally elastic body has enough energy to go back to infinity, it seems extremely unlikely that this leads to observable effects different from those predicted by GR.